colinmorris/colinmorris.github.com/_posts/2021-02-02-compound-curse-words.md

 ## Introducing the Reddit compound pejorative dataset

-I curated lists of around 70 prefixes and 70 suffixes (collectively, "affixes") that can be flexibly combined to form insulting compounds, based on a scan of Wiktionary's [English derogatory terms](https://en.wiktionary.org/wiki/Category:English_derogatory_terms) category.
+I collected lists of around 70 prefixes and 70 suffixes (collectively, "affixes") that can be flexibly combined to form insulting compounds, based on a scan of Wiktionary's [English derogatory terms](https://en.wiktionary.org/wiki/Category:English_derogatory_terms) category.
 The terms covered a wide range of domains, including:
 - scatology (*fart-*, *poop-*)
 - political epithets (*lib-*, *Trump-*)
 - food (*-waffle*, *-burger*)